-Figure 5.
+Figure 3.
 Reagent Reconstitution Process

 - D. Reagent Preparation for Previously Prepared Reagents - 1.
 Remove the previously prepared reagents from storage (2°C to 8°C). - 2.
 Previously prepared Amplification, Enzyme, Promoter reagents, and TCR must reach 15°C to 30°C prior to the start of the assay. - 3.
 For previously prepared TCR, perform step C.1 above prior to loading on the system. - 4.
 Swirl and invert the Amplification, Enzyme, and Promoter reagents to mix thoroughly prior to loading on the system.
 Avoid creating excessive foam when inverting reagents. - 5.
 Do not top off reagent bottles.
-The Panther system will recognize and reject bottles that have been topped off.

-E. Specimen Handling

-- 1. Ensure frozen specimens are thoroughly thawed.
+The Panther system will recognize and reject bottles that have been topped off. - E. Specimen Handling - 1.
+Ensure frozen specimens are thoroughly thawed.
 Vortex the thawed specimens for 3 to 5 seconds to mix thoroughly. - 2.
 Allow the specimens to reach 15°C to 30°C prior to processing.
-See Samples Onboard the Panther System for additional onboard information. - 3.
-Ensure that each primary collection tube contains at least 1200 μ L of specimen.
-Ensure that each Aptima Specimen Aliquot Tube (SAT) contains at least 700 μ L of specimen.
+See Samples Onboard the Panther System for additional onboard information.

+- Ensure that each primary collection tube contains at least 1200 μL of plasma.
+Ensure that each Aptima Specimen Aliquot Tube (SAT) contains at least 700 μL of specimen.
 If specimen dilution is necessary, see step E.6 below for additional information. - 4.
 Vortex specimens in SATs for 3 to 5 seconds to mix thoroughly. - 5.
 Just prior to loading specimens into a Sample Rack, centrifuge each specimen at 1000 to 3000g for 10 minutes.
 Do not remove caps.
-Bubbles in the tube compromise the level-sensing by the Panther system. - See System Preparation, step F.2 below, for information about loading the rack and removing the caps. - 6.
-Diluting a plasma specimen in the SAT - A plasma specimen may be diluted in the SAT for testing on the Panther system. - ⚠ Dilution of plasma specimens may only be used for quantitative results.
-Do not dilute plasma samples for diagnostic results. - Note: If a specimen is diluted, it must be tested immediately after dilution.
+Bubbles in the tube compromise the level-sensing by the Panther system.

+See System Preparation, step F.2 below, for information about loading the rack and removing the caps.

+6. Diluting a plasma specimen in the SAT

+A plasma specimen may be diluted in the SAT for testing on the Panther system.

+Note: If a specimen is diluted, it must be tested immediately after dilution.